 - Contact ADS 847-925-6266 if you are unable to identify a note-taker or if your note-taker hasn't showed up for class.

 - Request your accommodations for each class through your AIM portal.
 An email will go to your instructor with your accommodation plan and your instructor is expected to notify us within two business days with any concerns about your accommodations.
 The instructor completes detailed proctoring instructions for your test(s).

 - Submit an Exam Request for each exam or quiz through your AIM portal.
 (See the Instruction Manual for Students for Alternative Testing.)

 - Approved for reader/scribe/use of text-to-speech software program or audio files for tests?
 Complete a request for each exam or quiz through your AIM portal under Alternative Format.
-Make your request at least five (5) days before your scheduled test/quiz/exam.
+Make your request at least seven (7) days before your scheduled test/quiz/exam.
 (Instructions for requesting Alternative Testing Exam with use of a text-to-speech software program or audio files) (Instructions for requesting Alternative Testing Exam with Reader and/or Scribe

 - Testing in the Assessment and Testing Center, Room A148?
 You must show your Harper ID.